 Derek Foley Butler is Executive Chairman of GRID Finance, leading Fintech and B-Corp in Ireland.
 Derek has spent his life between the private and third sector working for PwC, GOAL, Goodbody Stockbrokers and EY before founding GRID Finance in 2013.
 He was an early advocate for peer-to-peer lending.
 Derek founded the SME recovery campaign in 2020 which advocated for a government response for SME’s to the pandemic.
 He sees a vital need to recognise the best of Irish Fintech that are contributing to building a better financial system in Ireland.
 He will chair the awards as the founder of the awards programme

 Sinead works and advises in the fintech world, following a period in banking after her qualification as a barrister.
-She led teams in the legal, compliance and risk divisions of a global fintech organisation during its unicorn days, holding a CBI approved CRO role, before moving into the role of Senior Legal Advisor and Irish Branch Lead for the Electronic Money Association (EMA).
+She led teams in the legal, compliance and risk divisions of a global fintech organisation during its unicorn days, before moving into the role of Senior Legal Advisor and Irish Branch Lead for the Electronic Money Association (EMA) until mid 2025.
+She now acts as an INED on the Board of fintech firms.

 She has a passion for well-being, providing mentoring and coaching in the innovative financial services sector.
 She founded Financial InnovateHER, a Group promoting Mentoring, Networking and Learning amongst women in the sector, in 2024.

-Sinead acts as Secretary to the Fintech Intelligence Taskforce (FIT) with the FIU, and holds the seat representing EMA on CBI Financial Forum sub-groups.
-She is a member (previous Secretary) of the Ethics Committee within the Compliance Institute, holds the LCOI, and is registered on the Legal Services Regulatory Authority (LSRA).
+Sinead is a member (previous Secretary) of the Ethics Committee within the Compliance Institute, holds the LCOI, and is registered on the Legal Services Regulatory Authority (LSRA).

 She also holds an LLM and Diploma in management studies.
 She went on to qualify as a Notary Public, then moved into studies and qualifications as a Personal, Leadership, Corporate Wellbeing and Team Coach in 2020.